Interior design terms – are they really a thing?

 A distinctive style of furniture design with simple features such as tapered, straight legs and woven-strap chair seats.
 The Shaker style is renowned for exceptional design combined with functionality and beauty.
 It originates from an American religious sect during the mid 1770’s,

 Tertiary colours are combinations of primary and secondary colours.
-There are six of them; red-orange, yellow-orange, yellow-green, blue-green, blue-purple and red-purple.
+And there are six of them; red-orange, yellow-orange, yellow-green, blue-green, blue-purple and red-purple.

 An element or item that has been customised for an area or space.